josephaw1022/AbstractAlgebraTool/README.md

 ## Why and how to use this?
 As a college student here at Presbyterian College who is completing a major in computer science and in math, I find myself not wanting to brute problems in my math classes.
 Specifically, the problems that have require an algorithm(s) with lots of tedious elementary operations.
 Hince I made this Python class and with a set of instructions for others to use.

-I made this anticipating that concepts learned will build up in abstraction and that it will more conveinent to have the computer solve something  quickly just so I don't get bogged down in some small human error and am able to learn the concept being taught
+I made this anticipating that concepts learned will build up in abstraction and that it will more conveinent to have the computer solve something  quickly just so I don't get bogged down in some small human error and am able to learn the concept being taught.
+To be 100% clear, this is a tool for homework, not a crutch and I don't recomment you use this unless you conceptually understand the concepts of the methods used.

 ## Online Editor